ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 1. **Search:** Looks up the value of a specific label in the most recent version of the log.
 Users may request either a specific version of the label or the most recent version available.
-If the label-version pair exists, the server returns the corresponding value and an inclusion proof.
+If the label-version pair exists, the server returns the corresponding value and a proof that the search operation was executed correctly.
-2. **Update:** Adds a new label-value pair to the log, for which the server returns an inclusion proof.
-Note that this means that new values are added to the log immediately and no provisional inclusion proof, such as an SCT as defined in {{Section 3 of ?RFC6962}}, is provided.
+2. **Update:** Adds a new label-value pair to the log.
+The server returns a proof that the label-value pair was added correctly.
+Note that this means that new values are added to the log immediately and no provisional proof, such as an Signed Certificate Timestamp (SCT) as defined in {{Section 3 of ?RFC6962}}, is provided.
 3. **Monitor:** While Search and Update are run by the user as necessary, monitoring is done in the background on a recurring basis.
 It can both check that the log is continuing to behave honestly (all previously returned labels